matthewkeatley/mini-scheduling-api/readme.md

 # Mini Scheduling API
-A mini RESTful API with the for the purpose of creating employees in a database and scheduling work shifts for them.
+A mini RESTful API for the purpose of creating employees in a database and scheduling work shifts for them.

 ## Note
 All times are in UTC for simplicity's sake